mmtmn/mmtmn/README.md

 <img align="right" width=50% height=50% src="https://github.com/mmtmn/mmtmn/blob/main/.github/coding.jpg">

-I'm in love with the universe.
+I'm in love with the enigma about the universe by which we live in.
 I find it fascinating and a little scary at the same time.